NullMode/vim/README.md

 * The install.sh file will sync the contents of the cloned project to the user's $HOME directory.
 * General configuration is kept in the .vimrc file

+## Installing on Windows

+There are two PowerShell scripts that can be used to update then install the configuration on windows.
+This has only been tested on my windows machine.
+Feedback and improvements welcome.

 ## Updating plugins
 The update.sh file will update the project, plugins and color schemes in use (listed below)